Ranked! The 20 best kits of the 2019 Women’s World Cup

 16. Brazil, home

-Ignore that it looks like she's about to be tackled by a referee.
-This is a Brazil home shirt.
-Yes, it’s just another yellow-and-green Seleção number, but for goodness sake isn’t that enough?
+Try and ignore the fact that the referee looks like she’s about to fly into a challenge.

+This is a proper Brazil home shirt.
+Just another yellow-and-green number, maybe, but isn’t that enough in itself?

 15. Japan, home

+Once again we’re looking at the same thing we saw the men wear in Russia a year ago.

-Again, we're looking at the men’s shirt from the World Cup 12 months ago – but just bloody look at it.
-It was beautiful then, it’s beautiful now, and so it slides comfortably in at No.15.
+But just look at it.
+It was great then, it’s great now, and it’s an easy pick for No.15.

 14. New Zealand, away

-Fair play to New Zealand.
-They’ve looked at how popular rugby is back home, taken 'inspiration' and then called it an away kit by sticking some ferns on.
-Good, though.
+Credit to New Zealand.
+They’ve considered the popularity of rugby at home, taken some ‘inspiration’ and then called this an away top after plastering some ferns on the sleeves.

 13. Jamaica, home